 - e.
 Limiting and timing application of pesticides and fertilizers to avoid polluting runoff. - 6.
 All new utilities for the proposed subdivision shall be installed underground from the nearest existing utility pole.
 No new utility poles shall be installed.
 Permits for all future structures will require that utilities shall be installed underground to comply with this condition. - 7.
 No trees are to be removed as part of this application.
 Any future tree removal related to this subdivision shall require that the applicant submit a separate tree removal permit application.
 A tree protection plan shall be shown on the development plans.
 The applicant shall establish and maintain tree protection zones throughout the entire length of the project.
 Tree protection zones shall be delineated using 4-foot tall orange plastic fencing supported by poles pounded into the ground, located as close to the driplines as possible while still allowing room for construction/grading to safely continue. - 8.
-Noise levels produced by any proposed demolition or construction activities shall not exceed the 80-dBA level at any one moment.
-Construction activities shall be limited to the hours from 7:00 a.m. to 6:00 p.m., Monday through Friday, and 9:00 a.m. to 5:00 p.m. on Saturday.
-Construction activities shall be prohibited on Sunday and any national holiday. - 9.
+Noise sources associated with demolition, construction, repair, remodeling, or grading of any real property shall be limited to the hours from 7:00 a.m. to 6:00 p.m. weekdays and 9:00 a.m. to 5:00 p.m.
+Saturdays.
+Said activities are prohibited on Sundays, Thanksgiving and Christmas (San Mateo Ordinance Code Section 4.88.360). - 9.
 The applicant shall submit a dust control plan to both the Planning Department and the Department of Public Works for review and approval prior to the issuance of a building permit associated with any proposed demolition or construction activities.
 The plan shall include the following control measures: - a.
 Water all active construction areas at least twice daily. - b.
 Water or cover stockpiles of debris, soil, sand or other materials that can be blown by the wind. - c.
 Cover all trucks hauling soil, sand and other loose materials or require all trucks to maintain at least 2 feet of freeboard. - d.
 Apply water three times daily, or apply non-toxic soil stabilizers on all unpaved access roads, parking, and staging areas at construction sites.
 Also, hydroseed or apply non-toxic soil stabilizers to inactive construction areas. - e.
 Install sandbags or other erosion control measures to prevent silt runoff to public roadways and/or the adjacent waterway. - f.
 Replant vegetation in disturbed areas as quickly as possible.